grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 The depth gauge came to a slow stop at 263 meters.

-Hemi claimed up from sonar.
+Hemi climbed up from sonar.
 He looked at the depth.
 "New record?"
 He asked as his eyes found Percy's.

 "Nope.
 But a close fucking second.
 I had her down to 267 once."
 As if to remind Percy of the stress it was currently bearing the _Prospect_ let a another slow groan rise from the guts of the boat.
 "My poor girl."
 Said Percy.
 "Sorry baby, we'll take some of the fucking weight off soon."

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "What happened back there?"
 Asked Owen.
 "I thought we were going to hit the bottom for sure."

 "False bottom."
 Said Percy.
-"The deep scattering layer --- billions and billions of tiny bony fish come up from the depths in the night to feed --- such a mass of them together that they reflect sonar back up, and they look like the bottom.
+"The deep scattering layer --- billions and billions of tiny bony fish come up from the depths in the night to feed --- such a fucking mass of them together that they reflect sonar back up, making them look like the bottom.
 We swam right through them, and came out underneath."

-"Just when you think there's nothing new to learn on a submarine..."
+"Just when you think submarining is fucking boring..."
 Said Bastian.

 Another ping from the pursuing submarine hit the _Prospect_, but this time it had a different quality to it --- not just less powerful, but also diffuse and muted, as if it were coming from much further away than the last ping.

-"So... they can't see us now because of the layer of fish between us and then?"
+"So... they can't see us now because of the layer of fish between us and them?"
 Owen asked.

-"With any luck their active sonar is nothing more than a fishfinder now."
+"With any luck their active sonar is nothing more than a damned fishfinder now."
 Percy replied.
-"And we'll just keep ourselves very quiet for a few minutes here."
+"And we'll just keep ourselves very fucking quiet for a few minutes here."

 "Maybe I should go back to my bunk then?"
 Cassandra asked, looking up at Percy from the compartment below, having returned from her short and harrowing break.